mrago256/wayne-state-daily-screener/readme.md

     $ pip install fuzzywuzzy

-Note:If the error Install python-Levenshtein to remove this warning appears at runtime:
+Note: If the error Install python-Levenshtein to remove this warning appears at runtime:

     $ pip install python-Levenshtein

-and run the rile again
+and run AutoScreener.py again

 ### Create user file